-Yes/No (If Yes, then give details of the mechanism in brief) Permanent Workers Not Applicable Other than Permanent Workers Not Applicable Permanent Employees Yes, all our employees have access to various mechanisms for registering grievances, such as: Other than Permanent Employees Independent facility run by third party for POSH, ethics and whistle blower concerns Helpline Mailbox: ethics@trent-tata.com, trent@ethicshelpline.co.in & POSH@trent-tata.com Hotline Toll-free No: 1800 200 9350 Townhall Employees are encouraged to use these channels, or approach Functional Heads, the Human Resources Team, or designated ethics officials to discuss and resolve any issues.
-Reported Concerns get assigned to the investigating team.
-Based on investigation findings and level of recommended action, the redressal gets approved by the respective authority as per consequence management matrix.
-The Company does not tolerate any form of retaliation against anyone reporting legitimate concerns.
-Anyone involved in targeting such a person will be subject to appropriate disciplinary actions.
+Yes/No (If Yes, then give details of the mechanism in brief) Permanent Workers Net Applicable Other than Permanent Workers Not Applicable Permanent Employees Yes, all our employees have access to various mechanisms for registering grievances, such as: Other than Permanent Employees Independent facility run by third party for POSH, ethics and whistle blower concerns Helpline Mailbox: ethics@trent-tata.com, trent@ethicshelpline.co.in & POSH@trent-tata.com Hotline Toll-free No: 1800 200 9350 Townhall Employees are encouraged to use these channels, or approach functional heads, the Humar Resources Team, or designated ethics officials to discuss and resolve any issues.
+Reported concerns get assigned to the investigating team.
+Based on investigation findings and level or recommended action, the redressal gets approved by the respective authority as per Consequence Management matrix.
+The Company does not tolerate any form of retaliation against anyone reporting legitimate concerns Anyone involved in targeting such a person will be subject to appropriate disciplinary actions.

-7. Membership of employees and worker in association(s) or Unions recognised by the listed entity:
+7. Membership of employees and worker in association(s) or Unions recognised by the listed entity

-Category FY 2023-24 FY 2022-23
+Category FY 2024-25 FY 2023-24

-Total employees /workers in respective category (A) No. of employees / workers in Respective category, who are part of association(s) or Union (B) % (B / A) Total employees / workers in respective category (C) No. of employees / workers inrespective category, who are part of association(s) or Union (D) % (D /C)
+Total employees / workers in respective category (A) No. of employees / workers in Respective category, who are part of association(s) or Union (B) % (B / A) Total employees / workers in respective category (C) No. of employees / workers in respective category, who are part of association(s) or Union (D) % (D /C)

 Total Permanent Employees

-- Male
+- Male Nil

 - Female

-Total Permanent workers
+Total Permanent workers Nil

 - Male

 - Female